dspace-group/simphera-reference-architecture-aws/README.md

     #The name of the file to be used inside the container to be used for this terraform state.
     key    = "simphera.tfstate"

-    #The region of the bucket.
+    #The region of the bucket (same region as your deployment, ie. var.region).
-    region = var.region
+    region = "eu-central-1"
   }
 }
 ```